AbanoubNassem/Mini-Laravel-React-Bank/README.md

 >Note : This simple app was made in 24hours

->The app was made with TDD in mind , but due to the short time I had , I just added few tests
+>The app was made with TDD in mind , but due to the short time, I just added few tests